The safety and security of all Sancta’s students, staff and alumni are the College’s primary concern.

 - Our resident staff receive regular training in this area.

-- We are a most willing participant in the Broderick Review into College Culture; and these findings are due in late September.
+- We are a most willing participant in the Broderick Review into College Culture.

 - A firm commitment to and support for University Australia’s Respect, Now.
 Always.
 Campaign.